ANSI device numbers: List of device numbers and acronyms

-Suffixes and prefixes
+Suffixes

-A suffix letter or number may be used with the device number; for example, suffix N is used if the device is connected to a Neutral wire (example: 59N in a relay is used for protection against Neutral Displacement); and suffixes X, Y, Z are used for auxiliary devices.
+suffix letter or number may be used with the device number; for example, suffix N is used if the device is connected to a Neutral wire (example: 59N in a relay is used for protection against Neutral Displacement); and suffixes X, Y, Z are used for auxiliary devices.
 Similarly, the "G" suffix can denote a "ground", hence a "51G" is a time overcurrent ground relay.
 The "G" suffix can also mean "generator", hence an "87G" is a Generator Differential Protective Relay while an "87T" is a Transformer Differential Protective Relay.
 "F" can denote "field" on a generator or "fuse", as in the protective fuse for a pickup transformer.
 Suffix numbers are used to distinguish multiple "same" devices in the same equipment such as 51–1, 51–2.

 Device numbers may be combined if the device provides multiple functions, such as the Instantaneous / Time-delay Overcurrent relay denoted as 50/51.

 For device 16, the suffix letters further define the device: the first suffix letter is 'S' for serial or 'E' for Ethernet.
 The subsequent letters are: 'C' security processing function (e.g. VPN, encryption), 'F' firewall or message filter, 'M' network managed function, 'R' rotor, 'S' switch and 'T' telephone component.
 Thus a managed Ethernet switch would be 16ESM.